soniah/blog/content/posts/2009-05-22-perl-my-use-vars-our-local-use-strict.md

 tags:
   - Perl
 ---
 Some notes for me as I attempt to get a better understanding of Perl's variable scoping rules.
-A work in progress&#8230;
+A work in progress.

 <!--more-->